-Leading towards 2018, a series of high level fora: Space as a Driver for Socioeconomic Sustainable Development, to be organized by the Office for Outer Space Affairs from 2016 through 2018, will be a unique opportunity for the collective space community to address the cross-sectoral impact of integrating economic, environmental, social, policy and regulatory dimensions of space in pursuance of global sustainable development.
+A series of high level fora: Space as a Driver for Socioeconomic Sustainable Development, were organized by the Office for Outer Space Affairs from 2016 through 2018, as unique opportunities for the collective space community to address the cross-sectoral impact of integrating economic, environmental, social, policy and regulatory dimensions of space in pursuance of global sustainable development.

-This series of high level fora is intended to facilitate constructive dialogue between policy-makers and key stakeholders from different parts of the government, civil society, business and industry, among others to address broader perspective of space economy, space society, space accessibility and space diplomacy:
+This series of high level fora was intended to facilitate constructive dialogue between policy-makers and key stakeholders from different parts of the government, civil society, business and industry, among others to address broader perspective of space economy, space society, space accessibility and space diplomacy:

-The High Level Forum, therefore, represents a unique opportunity for the collective space community to provide guidance and recommendations, which will shape and position space activities as drivers for innovation, socio-economic development and diplomacy for a sustainable future.
+The High Level Forum, therefore, represented a unique opportunity for the collective space community to provide guidance and recommendations, which shaped and positioned space activities as drivers for innovation, socio-economic development and diplomacy for a sustainable future.
 Going forward the World Space Forum has replaced the High Level Forum.

 The First High Level Forum aims to drive debate on the role of space science and technology in fostering global development.
 The Forum therefore represents a unique opportunity for the collective space community to address the future global space governance leading up to the fiftieth anniversary of the First United Nations Conference on the Exploration and Peaceful Uses of Outer Space "UNISPACE+50" in 2018.
 This also could be a fitting time to take stock of the contributions of the three UNISPACE conferences, held in 1968, 1982 and 1999 respectively, to global space governance.

 Report of the Workshop

 This one-day preparatory meeting brought together decision-makers from governments, space agencies, and other high-ranking officials to address the four thematic pillars: space economy, space society, space accessibility, and space diplomacy.
 Read here the full summary and find here all presentations made during the conference.